 Not long, but for years the consequences of the crimes and the pain I've caused so many lingers, only to find freedom daily in the love and grace of God through Christ.

 Q: What advice do you have for teens reading this?

 Simply, we reap every little thing we sow, whether good or bad seeds.
-Find ways to sow good things into the lives of those around you today, and you'll reap a wonderful life of peace and joy with those who love you!
+Sow God's Word in your heart, then find ways to sow good things into the lives of those around you today, and you'll reap a wonderful life of peace and joy with those who love you!
 "Do not be deceived, God is not mocked, for whatever a man sows, that will he also reap" (Gal.
 6:7).

 Q: What Scripture would you like to share?